 Biraciality is an issue that needs public discussion and should be a discussion with several parts:

 1) The anger of b/w biracials toward whites for oppressive behaviors

 2) The anger of b/w biracials toward blacks for behaviors that shame biracials.

 Some biracials have a more complete view of blacks than only-blacks do.

 3) The anger of darker black women angry toward black men who prefer white women or redbone women.

-This too is a racial issue, and I suspect some black women are using BLM to vent about this very issue, because it is a racial issue , but also an intra-racial issue, (a churning WITHIN racial boundaries) which is a sub-issue that needs to be addressed for racial healing to occur.
+This too is a racial issue, and I suspect some black women are using BLM to vent about this very issue, because it is a racial issue , but also an intra-racial issue, (a churning WITHIN a racial sub-group) which needs to be addressed for racial healing to occur.